huggingface/blog/fine-tune-xlsr-wav2vec2.md

 ### Set-up Trainer

-Let's start by defining the data collator.
+Let\'s start by defining the data collator.
 The code for the data collator was copied from [this example](https://github.com/huggingface/transformers/blob/9a06b6b11bdfc42eea08fa91d0c737d1863c99e3/examples/research_projects/wav2vec2/run_asr.py#L81).

-Without going into too many details, in contrast to the common data collators, this data collator treats the `input_values` and `labels` differently and thus applies to separate padding functions on them (again making use of XLSR-Wav2Vec2's context manager).
+Without going into too many details, in contrast to the common data collators, this data collator treats the `input_values` and `labels` differently and thus applies to separate padding functions on them (again making use of XLSR-Wav2Vec2\'s context manager).
 This is necessary because in speech input and output are of different modalities meaning that they should not be treated by the same padding function.
 Analogous to the common data collators, the padding tokens in the labels with `-100` so that those tokens are **not** taken into account when computing the loss.